kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

      nominated nodes in their own, pod-by-pod cycles.
 If a pod selects a different node than its nomination during the individual cycle, the gang remains valid as long as `minCount` is satisfied globally (enforced at `WaitOnPermit`).

-     ```md
-      <<[UNRESOLVED Pod-by-pod cycle preemption]>>
-      Should gang pods be allowed to preempt anything in their pod-by-pod cycles?
+     In the pod-by-pod cycle, the preemption made by the workload pods will be forbidden.

-      *Proposed:* Preemption should be forbidden.
-Otherwise, it may complicate reasoning
-      about the workload scheduling cycle and workload-aware preemption.
+     Otherwise, it may complicate reasoning about the workload scheduling cycle and workload-aware preemption.
-      When preemption is necessary, the gang will be retried after timing out at WaitOnPermit,
+     When preemption is necessary, the gang will be retried after timing out at WaitOnPermit, and all necessary preemptions will be simulated in the next workload scheduling cycle.

+     In the pod-by-pod cycle, preemption initiated by the workload pods will be forbidden.
-      and all necessary preemptions will be simulated in the next workload scheduling cycle.
+     Allowing it would complicate reasoning about the consistency of the Workload Scheduling Cycle and Workload-Aware Preemption.
+If preemption is necessary (e.g., the nominated node is no longer valid), the gang will time out at `WaitOnPermit` and all necessary preemptions will be simulated again in the next Workload Scheduling Cycle.
-      <<[/UNRESOLVED]>>
-      ```

    * If `schedulableCount < minCount`, the cycle fails.
 Pods go through traditional failure handlers and nominations for them are cleared to ensure the other workloads (pod groups) can be attemtped on that place.
 See *Failure Handling*.